-Regular worship comprises Holy Communion on Sundays at 8am and 10.30am plus Thursdays at 9.15am.
-There is also Evensong every first and third Sunday at 4pm and Matins on Tuesdays at 9am.
-We also benefit from bell ringing, a monthly house group and weekly Church Mice for pre-schoolers.
+Regular worship comprises Holy Communion on Sundays at 10.30am.
+We also benefit from bell ringing and Church Mice for pre-schoolers.
 A notable feature of our community outreach is the Church & Parish magazine.
 This is funded by the PCC and advertising.
 It is distributed free to every household by a network of volunteers and much appreciated.

 The churchyard is extensive and includes a Grade One Site of Biological Interest due to the species of grasses and plants of ancient meadow.
 Our church building is grade II listed.
 The parish dates from 1160 and Rectors can be traced to 1298.
 The building’s oldest surviving structure is our font.
 Cut from grey sandstone in the early 12th century of Norman design and Saxon workmanship.
 The church tower was re-built in 1632.
 From 1845-7 the rest of the church was re-built and the south aisle added with a new porch and doorway.